schnoberts1/littlefs-fuse/littlefs/README.md

 that conforms to the `C99` standard.

 All littlefs calls have the potential to return a negative error code.
-The errors can be either one of those found in the `enum lfs_error` in [lfs.h](lfs.h), or an error returned by the user's block device operations.
+The errors can be either one of those found in the `enum dbc_lfs_error` in [lfs.h](lfs.h), or an error returned by the user's block device operations.

-In the configuration struct, the `prog` and `erase` function provided by the user may return a `LFS_ERR_CORRUPT` error if the implementation already can detect corrupt blocks.
+In the configuration struct, the `prog` and `erase` function provided by the user may return a `DBC_LFS_ERR_CORRUPT` error if the implementation already can detect corrupt blocks.
 However, the wear leveling does not depend on the return code of these functions, instead all data is read back and checked for integrity.